DJSAMSAM/samscorner/content/posts/Hello World.md

 or the virtues of different sailboat rig types, or some other nonsense occupying 95% of my cognitive abilities, she turned to me(probably in despair), and said:

->**"Maybe you should have a blog or something where you can write all this down...""**
+>**"Maybe you should have a blog or something where you can write all this down..."**

 That was is, the final push I needed to begin working on this website.